top of page

 Further, the Hall-of-Fame Monitor gives Munson a score of 90.
 He comfortably ranks alongside Hall-of-Famers George Kell, Enos Slaughter, Tony Lazzeri, and Lou Boudreau.

-The Hall-of-Fame Standards measure is less kind to Munson (he's 410th), but his ranking is identical to Tony Oliva who just got in.
+The Hall-of-Fame Standards measure is less kind to Munson (he's 410th), but his ranking is identical to Tony Oliva who was recently inducted.

 In addition, some players are given consideration for "what might have been."
 In many of the articles about Tony Oliva, for example, people cited that he would have been that much better if not for his bad knees.
 People have used, "If not for the strike" to argue that Fred McGriff would have had better numbers.
 That same standard was also used for Kirby Puckett following his shortened career.
-The list here is endless, but that same consideration can and should be made for Munson.
+Sandy Koufax gets that same treatment as does Dizzy Dean.
+The list here is almost endless, but that same consideration can and should be made for Munson.
 His best days may have been behind him, but it is possible that he could have had a few more good years, possibly even playing for the Cleveland Indians (close to home) to close out his career.

 There is also the question as to whether or not catchers are under-represented in the Hall of Fame.
 That is a slightly different argument, but, if so, I believe that fact also supports Munson's candidacy.
 There are only 16 catchers who played in the MLB in the Hall of Fame.
 Munson ranks with that class.
-He's in the lower portion, but as we see from the above, he is, nonetheless, in that group.
+He's in the lower portion, but he is, nonetheless, in that group.

 In The Cooperstown Casebook by Jay Jaffe, Munson ranks as the 12th greatest catcher.
 Jaffe states, "As short-career guys go" he is Hall-of-Fame worthy.